 If you’d like to try her homemade fabric softener, here are the measurements you’ll need:

 This one is safe to shake before use because it tends to settle.
 Use ½ cup for top-loaders and ¼ cup for front loaders.

 Kathryn also saves money on her laundry by hanging her clothes to dry when the weather allows and replacing fabric softener with a ½ cup of vinegar in the rinse cycle.

 “The vinegar ensures a good, clean rinse, and it helps to remove sweat odors from clothes … and it’s almost free, my favorite price!” she says.

 But this member of Team Clark’s savings don’t stop in the laundry room.
 She also makes her own personal care products – body butter, face moisturizer, stick deodorant and anti-aging facial serum — among many other things.

-About that anti-aging facial serum, Kathryn says this: “Lancôme costs $70 a bottle, and I make my own for pennies…I’m on my second bottle, about halfway through, and I started last November 25, so I’d say, depending on how much Lancôme I would have used, [that I’ve saved] probably about $100.”
+About that anti-aging facial serum, Kathryn says this: “Lancôme costs $70 a bottle, and I make my own for pennies…I’m on my second bottle, about halfway through.
+I’d say, depending on how much Lancôme I would have used, [that I’ve saved] probably about $100.”
+Here is the recipe.

 More Clark.com stories you may like: